-Regardless of how you’re promoting your business currently, you should add email marketing to the mix because it’s a sure-shot way to connect to your target audience at no cost.
-By building a relationship with prospects and customers via email, you stand a better chance of gaining repeat business in the long run.
+Regardless of how you’re promoting your business currently, you should add email marketing to the mix because it’s a sure-shot way to connect to your target audience- whatever generation they may be (millennials, Gen Z and etc.) at no cost.
+By building a relationship with prospects and customers via email messaging, you stand a better chance of gaining repeat business in the long run.

 The bottom line is: email is one medium that acts like a backbone to communication that happens on the Internet.
 So when you don’t take email seriously, it’ll get difficult to build a sustainable business on the web.
 And that’s exactly what you want to avoid.

 Statistic #2: Email List Segmentation Leads to Lower Unsubscribe Rates

 When Lyris, Inc. surveyed email marketers that use list segmentation, they found that the majority of them saw an increase their average open rates and even lower unsubscribe rates.